 EAST OF RAILWAY (Brookland/abbey Meads 2003 (9) 2013 (6) 2015 (4) 2016 (5) 2020 (4) 2021 (8) 2022 (11),which includes at least 3 along the railway bank.
 2023 (13) which included 3 along the railway bank.

-Spring birds have been recorded returning to the Park as early as March 1st.Double numbers though are not usually recorded until the second week in Arpil.However in some years,the bulk return late as in 2023,when poor weather over southern Europe held them up.
+Spring birds have been recorded returning to the Park as early as March 1st.Double numbers though are not usually recorded until the second week in Arpil.However in some years the bulk return late,when poor weather over southern Europe holds them up.

 CONTROLS - V376216 was ringed in the grounds of Kingsnorth Power Station,Kent,on the 23 04 2008 and controlled in the Park (west scrub) on the 26 04 2009.Although the bird was left unsexed on both occasions it was most likely to have been a female.Males will often sing after being released and females are less site faithful than males.